-I have a total love for mushrooms…all varieties.
-I love using them in recipes, and even created a recipe for Sausage Stuffed Mushrooms (the smaller, appetizer or party version)…click here to check out the recipe.
-These portabellas were screaming to me the other day.
-Unlike my other recipe, I did not want to use breadcrumbs…I wanted a super soft inside and creamy texture on the outside.
-So, my mind went to my meatball recipe…yes…don’t ask me why.
-I thought the texture I was going for was hidden in that recipe…and it definitely was.
+I have so much love for mushrooms.
+Any variety, will do.
+Love using them in recipes, and even created a recipe for Sausage Stuffed Mushrooms (the smaller, appetizer or party version).
+Click here to check out the recipe.
+These portabellas were screaming to me the other day at my local market.
+Unlike my other recipe, I did not want to use breadcrumbs.
+I wanted a super soft inside and creamy texture on the inside.
+So, my mind went straight to my meatball recipe.
+Yes, do not even ask me why.
+I thought the texture I was going for was hidden in that recipe.
+And, I was definitely right.
 These Stuffed Portabella Mushrooms were incredible.
 Super tender and so rich.